MayDruyan/DownloadManager/README.md

 A Computer-Networks programming academic project.
 In this project I have implemented a download manager using multiple HTTP connections that supports multi-server download.

 ## Usage:
-Simply run the command: java DownloadManager <url of file to download> <number of connections>
+Simply run the command: java DownloadManager -url of file to download- -number of connections-

 ## Further Ideas:
 - Implement UI other than the console